 The Associated Students (ASGHC) consists of all students who enroll in one or more college credit hours.
-The Executive Board represents the ASGHC and students' interests to the college administration faculty.
-They participate in setting college policy, allocating funds for campus organizations, serve on college committees, and continuously evaluate services to meet the changing needs of today's diverse student body.
+The Executive Board represents the ASGHC and students' interests to the college administration and faculty.
+They participate in setting college policy, allocating funds for campus organizations, serving on college committees, and are continuously evaluating services to meet the changing needs of today's diverse student body.
 Weekly meetings are open, and all members of the ASGHC are welcome to attend.
 More information about the Executive Board may be obtained in the Office of Student Life located in the Hillier Union Building (HUB).